 Visualization often goes hand in hand with the law of attraction.
 And in its worst interpretation, the law of attraction suggests that you create imagery of what you desire, infuse emotions, and then attract those dreams into your life.

-This lazy interpretation of visualization is the reason why some feel inclined to ridicule the whole concept of attracting desired realities into your life.
+This lazy interpretation of visualization is why some feel inclined to ridicule the whole concept of attracting desired realities into your life.

 But make no mistake.
 As with any technology, proper application is critical.

 So let’s look at some of the science that can explain the power of visualization and the crucial steps to make it work for you.

 Imagination, Visualization, and Mental Imagery

 People often use the words imagination, visualization, and mental imagery interchangeably.
 But there are differences between these terms.
 And these differences become important when we want to work with visualizations successfully.